Nyck de Vries: 2021–22 season

 De Vries and Stoffel Vandoorne remained with Mercedes for their swansong season in Formula E. De Vries won the first race of season 8 in Diriyah, and got pole the next day, but finished in 10th, and ended the championship in 9th with 106 points.
 De Vries left at the end of the season, securing a contract to compete in Formula One.

+Mahindra (2024–present)

+2023–24 season

+After having his Formula One career cut short, Mahindra Racing announced that De Vries would team up with Edoardo Mortara, who moved from Maserati MSG Racing, for the 2023–24 season.

+2024–25 season

+De Vries continued with Mahindra Racing for the 2024–25 season alongside Edoardo Mortara once again.
+He will miss the Berlin ePrix due to a clash in the FIA World Endurance Championship and is set to be replaced by Felipe Drugovich.

 Formula One career

 De Vries was signed to the McLaren Young Driver Programme in 2010, and the Audi Sport Racing Academy in 2016.
 He left McLaren before the 2019 season to focus on his duties at Audi, where he stayed until September 2019.

-Test and reserve driver
+Test and reserve driver roles (2020–2022)

-In December 2020, De Vries and Formula E teammate Stoffel Vandoorne performed their first Formula One test for the Mercedes team at the season-ending Young Driver Test.
-The following year he became one of the reserve drivers for the team, partnering his Mercedes-EQ teammate Stoffel Vandoorne in the role.
+In December 2020, de Vries and fellow Mercedes-EQ Formula E Team driver Stoffel Vandoorne performed their first Formula One test for the Mercedes team at the season-ending Young Driver Test.
+The following year he became one of the two reserve drivers for the team, again partnered with his Mercedes-EQ teammate Stoffel Vandoorne.